Mount Austin

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Mount Austin had a median taxpayer income of $41,287 and an average of $50,361.
-These figures are lower than national averages of $52,390 and $65,215 in Regional NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes for Mount Austin as of September 2025 are approximately $44,945 and $54,823 respectively.
-According to the 2021 Census, incomes in Mount Austin fall between the 8th and 13th percentiles nationally.
-The $800 - $1,499 earnings band captures 28.3% of Mount Austin's population (1,167 individuals), unlike regional trends where 29.9% fall within the $1,500 - $2,999 range.
-Housing affordability pressures are severe in Mount Austin, with only 82.8% of income remaining, ranking at the 9th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for the financial year ended June 2023, Mount Austin had a median income among taxpayers of $41,287.
+The average income stood at $50,361.
+This is lower than national averages and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
+Based on Wage Price Index growth of 10.32% since financial year ended June 2023, current estimates would be approximately $45,548 (median) and $55,558 (average) as of March 2026.
+According to the Census conducted in August 2021, household, family and personal incomes in Mount Austin all fall between the 8th and 13th percentiles nationally.
+Distribution data shows that 28.3% of the community (1,149 individuals) earn within the $800 - 1,499 range, unlike regional trends where 29.9% fall within the $1,500 - 2,999 range.
+Housing affordability pressures are severe in Mount Austin, with only 82.8% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income